arimger/Unity-Editor-Toolbox/README.md

 ### Toolbox Drawers <a name="toolboxdrawers"></a>

 Drawers based on classes inheriting from **ToolboxDrawer** and associated **ToolboxAttribute**.
 A quite powerful custom system that allows you to create really flexible drawers.
-You can use them without limitations(they are working with sub-classes and as array children).
+You can use them without limitations(they work with sub-classes and as array children).
 Every ToolboxDrawer is layout-based.
 For proper work they need at least one settings file located in your project.
-Predefined one - `Editor Toolbox/EditorSettings.asset`.
+You can find predefined one here - `Editor Toolbox/EditorSettings.asset`.

 &nbsp;